 All CCP requirements are now recorded online under My learning within the Alinity member portal.
 Inclusion in the CCP Audit will occur automatically via a random selection of registrant entries in the online My learning and may occur at any time during the licensure year.
-After the audit is completed, the RN/NP will receive notification on the outcomes of the audit.
+Registrants may also be added to the CCP Audit upon the direction of the Director of Professional Conduct Review (PCR) as part of the PCR process.
+After the audit is completed, the RN/NP will receive notification via the Alinity member portal on the outcomes of the audit.
 There are no exemptions for the Audit.

-5Lapsed status- A membership that has not been renewed to either practicing or non-practicing for a period of at least one year or more.
-6Resigned status - A member who gave notice to the College that they were resigning their membership in accordance with the By-Laws.
+&lt;sup>5Lapsed status- A membership that has not been renewed to either practicing or non-practicing for a period of at least one year or more.

+&lt;sup>6Resigned status - A member who gave notice to the College that they were resigning their membership in accordance with the By-Laws.

-In the event, the College's review of the online CCP requirements identifies that the registrant was dishonest with respect to completion of their CCP requirements, the registrant's file will be referred to the Director of Professional Conduct Review.
+In the event, the College's review of the online CCP requirements identifies that the registrant was dishonest with respect to completion of their CCP requirements or made inappropriate comments, the registrant's file will be referred to the Director of Professional Conduct Review (DPCR).
+Those who fail to submit CCP Audit requirements will also be referred to the DPCR.